Blockwise Academy

 Start Here, even if you've been in crypto for years

 The concepts in Start Here are not just background knowledge.
 They're the vocabulary that every subsequent section assumes.
 If you don't have a precise understanding of what "custody" means, the wallets module won't fully land.
 If you don't know how gas fees are structured, the DeFi module will have gaps.
-Start Here is short — 11 lessons — and the time investment pays back across everything that follows.
+Start Here runs 11 lessons and takes about 1.5 hours including quizzes, and that time pays back across everything that follows.

 Use the glossary as a reference, not a starting point

-Similarly, the tools and calculators in the Tools section are most useful after you've read the lessons they're connected to.
-The position size calculator makes sense after you've read the risk management lessons in Spot & Futures.
-The liquidation estimator makes sense after you understand how leverage and margin work.
-Using the tools before the lessons can create a false sense of competence.
+Similarly, the guides in the Tools section are most useful after you've read the lessons they're connected to.
+The position sizing guide makes sense after you've read the risk management lessons in Trading: Spot and Futures.
+The liquidation guide makes sense after you understand how leverage and margin work.
+Using the guides before the lessons can create a false sense of competence.

 Track your progress honestly